Dishuk/gattc/docs/architecture.md

 Duplicate characteristic name: 'temperature'
-Duplicate characteristic UUID: '12345678-...' (in 'humidity') Duplicate field name 'value' in 'sensor_config'
+Duplicate characteristic UUID: '12345678-...' (in 'humidity') Duplicate field name 'value' in 'sensor_config' Service name 'int' is not a valid C identifier: is a C reserved keyword Bit 9 in 'status.flags' exceeds type size (max bit: 7)
 ```

+Use `--debug` for full Python tracebacks on unexpected errors.

 ## Future Components (Nice-to-Have)